If you’re looking to get outside and make the most of winter why not hit one of these five cross-country ski trails, all within an hour of Calgary.

 Tops and base layer

-I like merino wool as a base layer.
+I like merino wool as a base layer, especially as it doesn’t smell after a hard workout.
 Choose a zippered top if you have a tendency to overheat.
-Lots of choice here.
+There is lots ofchoice here for men and women.

 Outer jacket